ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.
 Visit **SEO → Connect Google Account** to authorize your Google account.
-4. Run `composer install` to install development dependencies.
+4. After cloning the repository, run `composer install` to install all dependencies.
+Composer is required because packages such as `google/apiclient` are not bundled with this plugin.
 For a production environment, use `composer install --no-dev`.
 The libraries will be placed in the `vendor/` directory.